RedHatQE/widgetastic.core/README.rst

     # Then for invoking this:
     view = MyParametrizedView(browser, additional_context={'thing_id': 'foo'})

-It is also possible to nest the parametrized view inside another view, be it a parametrized one or not.
-In that case the invocation of a nested view looks like method call instead of looking like a property.
+It is also possible to nest the parametrized view inside another view, parametrized or otherwise.
+In this case the invocation of a nested view looks like a method call, instead of looking like a property.
 The invocation supports passing the arguments both ways, positional and keyword based.

 .. code-block:: python